gildasmorvan/similar2logo/README.md

 Note that it is not necessary to define any class related to our turtle.
 Since it is passive, we use a predefined decision model called `PassiveTurtleDecisionModel`.

-As a perception module, we use the generic perception model `TurtlePerceptionModel` with a perception distance of `0` and a perception angle of `Double.MIN_VALUE`.
+Since the turtle does not need to perceive anything, as a perception module, we use the empty perception model `EmptyPerceptionModel`.

 #### The Main class